My monitor recommendations

 Recommendations

 The best monitor for most people is the 27" 4K Dell UltraSharp U2725QE (Dell.com).
-It's very similar to my budget pick below but also has more USB ports and richer color.
+It's very similar to my budget pick below, but also has more USB ports and richer color.
+This is the 2025 model (hence the 25 in the model name) so it’s currently not widely available.
+That’s why I only have the Dell link.
+If you do see it for a better price on Amazon or Best Buy go for it!
+Just be careful that it’s the same model.

 This monitor does not have built-in speakers, camera, or mic.
 Few do because video calls were not taken very seriously before the COVID-19 pandemic.
 If you require those for video calls, you may need to purchase a webcam.

-The best value if you want to save a few bucks is the 27” 4K Dell S2722QC (Amazon / Best Buy / Dell.com).
-This monitor is a great value if you're willing to save $100-200 for a slightly less vivid screen and fewer ports.
+The best value if you want to save a few bucks is the 27” 4K Dell S2725QC (Amazon / Best Buy / Dell.com).
+This monitor is a great value if you're willing to save $200-300 for a slightly less vivid screen and fewer ports.
 This is a perfectly acceptable option if you mostly work with documents and don't need extra ports.

 Though this monitor does have built-in speakers, it does not have a built-in webcam or microphone.

-For a larger screen, you can go with the similar 32" 4K Dell U3225QE (Dell.com) which also includes several more USB ports.
+For a larger screen, you can go with the similar 32" 4K Dell U3225QE (Dell.com), which also includes several more USB ports.
 This monitor also does not have a built-in speaker, mic, or webcam.
+Just be aware that this screen has the same number of pixels as the 27” screens above.
+What that means is that if you have very sharp vision, you may be able to see individual pixels.
+This monitor is better suited to people who have vision difficulties rather than people who simply want more screen space to work.

 Feature Table